icub-tech-iit/creo2urdf/README.md

  <img src="https://github.com/icub-tech-iit/creo2urdf/assets/19152494/19866e6c-8f52-4010-84ef-db458189b753" width=600 align=center >

 - Select a yaml and csv configuration files with a format explained in the following sections, and the folder where the urdf and the meshes will be saved.

+### Test your installation
+The folder `examples` contains a simple assembly with two links, called 2BARS.asm.
+You can open the assembly in Creo and then test the installation by clicking on the Creo2Urdf button.
+The plugin will ask you to select the related .yaml and .csv files, which are provided in the folder.

+If the export process was successful, you should see three files": "bar.stl", "barlonger.stl" and "model.urdf".

 ### YAML Parameter File
 The YAML format is used to pass parameters to the plugin to customized the conversion process.